Reference

 Outputs

-Elements like ElementCost and ElementConstraint use requests to apply a cost or a constraint to requestables from another "target" element.
-These cost/constraint elements must be coded carefully so that getresult can be used to extracted both requestable internal results from the cost/constraint and from the target element.
+Muscade.mergerequest — Methodreq = mergerequest(o.req)"Outer" elements like ElementCost and ElementConstraint use requests to apply a cost or a constraint to requestables from another "target" element.
+These outer elements must be coded carefully so that getresult can be used to extracted both requestable internal results from the outer and from the target element.

-merge (which is not exported by Muscade) is used to merge the requests for the request needed to enforce a cost or constraint, and the user's request for element to be obtained from the analysis.
-The call to merge, to be inserted in the code of lagrange for the cost/constraint element will be modified by @espy.
+mergerequest is used to merge the requests for the request needed to enforce a cost or constraint, and the user's request for element to be obtained from the analysis.
+The call to mergerequest, to be inserted in the code of lagrange for the outer element will be modified by @espy to something like req = mergerequest(o.req,req), to merge o.req of the outer element to any requests req transmitted by the user to extract results (or by an outer element to the outer element).

 See the code of ElementCost's constructor and lagrange method for an example.